 “Yes, sir.
 Disconnect that camera and microphone, and the cell is completely private unless someone is standing in the hallway.”

-Looking at the camera and realizing that he couldn’t reach it, even though he is six foot two inches, Green looked directly at Millie Grainger.
+Looking at the camera and realizing that he couldn’t reach it, even though he was six foot two inches, Green looked directly at Millie Grainger.

 “You, freckles, how much do you weigh?”